 Depart hotel after breakfast or early afternoon depending on flight schedules.
 Transfer to airport for homeward journey or continue on safari extension.

 Clients can forfeit the Rest Day on Day 9 if time poor.

 19 Sept - 29 Sept 2023

 Trek dates are flexible

-Clients will have to sign a waiver with TANAPA for this route as it's not without risk due to rock fall and wearing helmets is a must.
+Clients will have to sign a waiver with TANAPA for this route.
 Price includes helmets.

 Reservation system powered by evoSuite®